 Having certain chemicals or even a higher body temperature can also cause your BAC reading on the scale to be over the standard limit when it is actually below that level.
 An experienced DUI criminal defense attorney knows about the weaknesses and failures of the Breathalyzer machine, and can utilize them in your defense.

 If you've been charged with a DUI or DWAI, work with an

 attorney to ensure the best possible outcome in your case.

 There Are Options Available for Your Defense

-At O'Malley and Sawyer, we work hard to present a powerful defense on your behalf.
+At Sawyer Legal Group, we work hard to present a powerful defense on your behalf.
 We will research your BAC test results and see if inaccuracies are present in order to determine the best defense in your situation.
 Don't stand alone in front of a judge or jury and defend yourself.
 You need an advocate in court who can be your defender and tell your side of the story.
 You want one of our experienced DUI attorneys by your side.